 Splunk is often perceived to be superior in comparison with Elastic in terms of functionality and versatility, yet Elastic may offer additional services and options that might better meet business requirements.

-Splunk and Elastic provide different approaches when it comes to data collection and ingestion.
+Splunk vs Elastic provide different approaches when it comes to data collection and ingestion.
 Splunk offers an easy method using their Universal Forwarder that collects from multiple sources at the same time; in contrast, Elastic's open-source Logstash tool offers flexibility and customization features; both platforms support various data ingestion techniques including APIs, log files and message queues.

 Both Splunk and Elastic are capable of handling large data sets efficiently; Elastic's distributed architecture gives it an advantage in dealing with massive volumes.
 Elasticsearch clusters can easily be expanded horizontally when necessary when dealing with growing loads while Splunk may need additional configuration or management in order to manage such massive loads efficiently.